Q: When did The Connection School begin?

 Q: Will my child’s high school credits transfer in/out?

 A: High school credits transfer in and out depending on the particular standards of the schools involved and is done on a case by case basis.
 The courses we offer here are compatible with other high schools in the area, so there should be no concern as long as the student’s grade qualifies.
+The Connection School is duly accredited to issue high school diplomas and grant course credit.

 Q: Do you administer standardized testing?